bsoo920/gatech-how-safe-is-your-car/README.md

 #### Requirements:
 All setup steps are done at command line or in Terminal, unless otherwise stated.
 - Python 3.9 (or higher)
-- Python libraries: numpy, pandas, matplotlib, flask
+- Python libraries: numpy, pandas, matplotlib, flask, flask_cors
 - Chrome v92.0 (or higher)

 ### Initial Data Setup